 CHICAGO -- As single-digit temperatures transformed the Windy City into the Freezing Windy City on Monday, thousands of undeterred attendees and exhibitors filled the grand ballroom and show floors of McCormick Place for ProMat 2013.
+With a nod to the scores of whirring, intelligent machines that will be demonstrating their skills over the next few days, opening keynote speaker Dr. Henrik Christensen painted manufacturing robotics as the potential savior of U.S. factory jobs rather than a threat to them.

 As KUKA chair of robotics and director of robotics at Georgia Tech, Christensen has spent much of his career studying how robots can be used to optimize distribution flow and boost manufacturing efficiency.
 During the keynote, he shook his head at recent media speculation that the growth of robotics will lead to massive job losses.